drescherjm/vtkImage1to1Scale/README.md

 # vtkImage1to1Scale

-This is a small vtk example that downloads and builds vtk using vcpkg in manifest mode.
+This is a small vtk example that uses vcpkg and CMake to download and build vtk and its dependencies using vcpkg in manifest mode.

 ## Prerequisites: